lslqtz/osu-bot/README.md

 ## License

-osu-bot is licensed under [AGPL v3.0](LICENSE).It's prohibited to use any other non-commercial/commercial items and sites,except as permitted.If you need permission,Please contact me by email,My E-Mail:admin@acgn.xyz.
+osu-bot is licensed under [AGPL v3.0](LICENSE), It's prohibited to use any other non-commercial/commercial items and sites,except as permitted.
+If you need permission, please contact me by email(admin@acgn.xyz).

 ## How to use?

-Install PHP 5.3+,download bot.php and use command prompt.
+Install PHP 5.3+, download bot.php and use command prompt.

-For Windows:you can download php.zip,and run shell.bat.
+For Windows: you can download php.zip, and run shell.bat.

 ### Usage
 ```bash